Rules of the Minnesota State Board of Legal Certification

 as are necessary to carry out the Board’s purpose.

-The Board shall take the following action with respect to the agency application:
+The Board shall take the following action with respect to an agency’s application or accreditation:

 a.
 Grant the agency’s application for accreditation.